AdaCore/spark2014/docs/guidance/main.rst

 pursued by the adoption of SPARK.
 The scope of analysis may be the totality of a project, only some units, or only parts of units.
 The level of analysis may range from simple guarantees provided by flow analysis to complex properties being proved.
-These can be divided in five easily remembered levels:
+These can be divided into five easily remembered levels:

 #. `Stone level` - valid SPARK